sudarshan2401/tp/docs/UserGuide.md

 **Information:**

-- EduTrack's `UI` should look like this when you have successfully executed the command:
+- EduTrack's GUI should look like this when you have successfully executed the command:

   ![clear command](images/clearCommand.png)